ayepRahman/react-redux-saga-boilerplate/README.md

 1. Styled Components (recommended!)

 Visual primitives for the component age.
-Use the best bits of ES6 and CSS to style your apps without stress By default, code generator give you an option to use styled-components
+Use the best bits of ES6 and CSS to style your apps without stress.
+Included in code generator, give you an option to use styled-components.

 2. SASS